litmining/labelbuddy-annotations/_sources/projects/neuro_meta_analyses__phase_1.md

 # neuro_meta_analyses.phase_1

-See also this project's [folder on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/neuro_meta_analyses.phase_1/).
+You can see the full contents of this project [on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/neuro_meta_analyses.phase_1/).